QUESTIONS AND ANSWERS

 What time frame do you work with?

-I start researching the data from the monthly chart, followed by weekly, daily, and intraday.
+I usually start researching the data from the monthly chart, followed by weekly, daily, and intraday.
 I'll suggest the best time frame, if necessary.

 What tools do you use?